You are visitor number since 03/30/02

 Varmint Al devised a chip guard to solve this problem, but the picture on Al's site is a side view which doesn't show much detail.
 I never really visualized how it worked until Corey Renner posted some pictures of his implementation:

-After seeing Corey's pictures I decided to make one for my lathe.
-I used acrylic plastic sheet about 1/8" thick, cut and filed it to shape and bored the hole for the gear shaft on the lathe using a 4-jaw chuck to hold the plastic piece.
-It probably would have been easier to bore the hole before cutting the curved edges on the piece, but I didn't think of it at that time.
+After seeing Corey’s pictures I decided to make one for my lathe.
+I used acrylic plastic sheet about 1/8″ thick, cut and filed it to shape and bored the hole for the gear shaft on the lathe using a 4-jaw chuck to hold the plastic piece.

-On my lathe, the faces of the two gears projected a small amount above the surface created by mounting the chip guard, causing the gears to rub against the surface of the chip guard.
 I tried inserting some small washers to raise the chip guard, but this partly defeated its purpose by creating a gap where chips could get in.
 I solved the problem by facing off a few thous from the face of each gear.

 I mounted the cover to the carriage casting by drilling and tapping for 4-40 flat Phillips head screws.
 Finally, I lubricated the gears with a liberal dose of white lithium grease.

-Since the bed of the 7x10 is so short, I remove the tailstock when I'm not using it.
+Since the bed of the 7×10 is so short, I remove the tailstock when I’m not using it.
 The metal plate attached to the tailstock clamping bolt is free to rotate but must be in the correct orientation when the tailstock is reinstalled on the ways.

 I added a bolt to keep the plate from rotating so that it stays in the correct orientation.
 That way I can remount the tailstock without looking at or adjusting the plate.
 The bolt is threaded into a hole drilled and tapped in the tailstock base and is locked in place by a washer and nut.